ContextLab/CDL-tutorials/packages/README.md

-requirements.txt                   # text file containing software dependencies .travis.yml                        # config file to set up travis (automated testing) MANIFEST.in                        # tells pip what folders to include in package
+requirements.txt                   # text file containing software dependencies .travis.yml                        # config file to set up travis (automated testing) MANIFEST.in                        # tells pip what folders to include in package pypirc                             # template for pushing to pip (not required for packages)

 # code
 <name of package>/__init__.py      # file indicating that this folder is a module